WebMaka/AutoTranscode/USAGE.md

 (multiple gigabytes per minute of runtime ato 1080p60) so make sure you have a lot of storage space.
 The results are packed into a Quicktime MOV container.

+**-plexhd**
+Transcodes to a format that streams well over Plex, without requiring additional server-side transcoding.
+Files are scaled to 1080p, framerate is scaled to 30FPS, and videos with aspect ratios other than 16x9 are either leterboxed or pillarboxed to fit a 16x9 display.

+**-plexsd**
+Transcodes to a format that streams well over Plex, without requiring additional server-side transcoding.
+Files are scaled to 720p, framerate is scaled to 30FPS, and videos with aspect ratios other than 16x9 are either leterboxed or pillarboxed to fit a 16x9 display.

 ## OPTIONS Arguments: